zereraz/sahebjot.com/content/pages/about.md

 I started this blog mainly to practice my writing, which isn't great to be honest.

-Posts will range across various topics, some dev, learning, growth, startups, personal experiences, meditation, psychology, health and esoteric eclectic world views.
+Posts will range across various topics, some dev, learning, growth, startups, personal experiences, meditation, philosophy, psychology, health and esoteric eclectic world views.